Moozzart/Smart-Budget-Analysis-of-Uttar-Pradesh-And-Telangana-/README.md

 -After this, the total number of pairs of headers and sub-headers obtained were 50 and the I performed linear regression and validated the correlation previously obtained with the pearson's coefficient obtained in linear regression

--Performed Visualization of those headers and sub-headers for the past five years as well as the predicted values
+-Performed Visualization and pair plots of those headers and sub-headers for the past five years as well as the predicted values